jyliao369/Note_Taker_APP/README.md

   ## Description:
   The application allows users to write down notes for anything such as chores or appoitments or anything one could think of that requires reminding.
+Users can make and store as many notes as they can.
+With the opition to delete made notes, you can make and delete as many as you want.
+Forget what you were suppose to do, this Note Taking app is the application for you.

   ## Table of Contents